 Your final step is to close on the loan.
 You’ll go to the title company (or closing attorney), sign papers including the mortgage note and deed, and you will become a new homeowner.
 If you’re refinancing, your new lender will pay off your old lender’s loan with the proceeds of your financing.

-Documents Needed to Close a Mortgage in 2022
+Documents Needed to Close a Mortgage

 Every borrower will have different needs, but to start your mortgage process, you’ll need: